X-Hax/sadx-debug-mode/README.md

 When this mode is enabled, you can move the character freely through any obstacles.
 Use the analog stick to position the character on the X and Z plane.
 Hold the X button to move the character up and down.

 **Notes and known issues**
-1) The information in LS Palette and Stage Lights screens is irrelevant when using Lantern Engine.
+1) The information in the Stage Lights screen is irrelevant when using Lantern Engine.
 2) Some transparent objects may flicker when using frame advance.
 3) Some debug text may not display properly when using frame advance.
 4) Pressing (as opposed to holding) buttons may not work correctly when using freeze frame/frame advance.
-5) The speed hack may not always work reliably, especially in cutscenes.

 **Credits**